Erfan Daliri

 In 2018 Erfan founded the social change consulting firm Kind Enterprises as a way to empower organisations that seek to create positive social change.
 Kind Enterprises has launched online systems thinking for social change courses, provided professional development training and consulting for some of Australia’s largest companies, NGOs and government departments and contributed to eco-system empowerment through various on-going initiaves.

-In other roles, Erfan has also been appointed as a refugee campaign advisor to Amnesty International Australia, a board member of the Culturally Diverse Alliance of Tasmania, Fellow of the Post Growth Institute, and a Research Advisory Group member of Beyond Inclusion.
+In other roles, Erfan has previously been a refugee campaign advisor to Amnesty International Australia, a board member of the Culturally Diverse Alliance of Tasmania, Fellow of the Post Growth Institute, and a Research Advisory Group member of Beyond Inclusion, and is now a founding board member of the Center for Social Equity.

 Testimonials